clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 ## Handling of Invalid Data

-Each draft service request is considered to be a work-in-progress, and most data validation rules are not executed while a service request is in the draft status.
+Each draft & non-draft service request is considered to be a work-in-progress, and most data validation rules are not executed while a service request is in the draft status.